-- Despite Germany being a first-world developed country and at the fore-front of the banking world, cash is king here.
-Lots of places still don’t accept credit cards, especially if you are travelling rurally in Germany in your motorhome.
-Visit the cashpoint regularly!
+- Despite Germany being a first-world developed country and at the forefront of the banking world, cash is king here.
+Lots of smaller places still don’t accept credit cards, especially if you are travelling rurally in Germany in your motorhome.
+Visit the cashpoint regularly.

-- Using the Nazi salute, shouting “heil Hitler” and displaying the swastika or other symbols of the Third Reich is a criminal offence, punishable by up to five years in prison.
+- Germany is very open about their war history and younger people especially, are happy to discuss how it has affected their recent history.
+However, using the Nazi salute, shouting “heil Hitler” and displaying the swastika or other symbols of the Third Reich is a criminal offence, punishable by up to five years in prison.

 Food & Eating Out in Germany

-German’s love rich, hearty food.
-Pork is the most commonly eaten meat and any type of wurste (sausage), of which there are over 1500 types, is extremely popular.
+Germans love rich, hearty food.
+Pork is the most commonly eaten meat and any type of wurste (sausage), of which there are over 1500, is extremely popular.
 Beer is the most popular alcoholic beverage, with brandy and schnapps following closely.

-- Beer is taken very seriously; Germany is known as the birthplace of a number of beer varieties, including Pilsner, Weizenbier (wheat beer) and Alt.
-These beers were crafted according to Reinheitsgebot, or the “Purity Law,” a 16th-century Bavarian law that decreed that beer could only be brewed from barley, hops and water.
+- Beer is taken very seriously.
+Germany is known as the birthplace of a number of beer varieties, including Pilsner, Weizenbier (wheat beer) and Alt.
+These beers are crafted according to Reinheitsgebot, or the “Purity Law,” a 16th-century Bavarian law that decreed that beer could only be brewed from barley, hops and water.

-- Don’t ask for tap water, this is considered stingy and a bit wierd.
-Mineral wasser (sparkling water) or stilles wasser (still water) should be ordered.
+- Don’t ask for tap water, this is considered stingy and a bit weird.
+Mineral wasser (sparkling water) or stilles wasser (still water) should be ordered instead.